Setting database options

 First select the connection type: local or remote.

-Local connection is used to connect to MySQL server launched on the same machine where Data Comparer for MySQL is running.
+Local connection is used to connect to MySQL server launched on the same machine where DB Comparer for MySQL is running.

 The Remote mode allows you to connect to MySQL server launched on another computer in the network.

 By default the program uses local connection.
 It is indicated by switch Local selected.
 If you wish to set remote connection, you should select the Remote switch.
 For remote connection you should also enter MySQL host name in the Connection host field.
-The Connection host drop-down list contains the list of already registered hosts.
+The Connection host drop-down list contains the list of hosts already registered in the program.
 For both types you should enter MySQL port to connect through in the Connection port field.

 Authorization